ironsheep/P2-vscode-langserv-extension/README.md

 These are not yet definate but I'm:

-- Looking into adding a setting to our extension allowing one to change a "PNut Enable Debug" setting which would be used when building with on windows with PNut
-- Looking into developing a Task Provider (to be built into our extension) which would recognize the tools installed and the OS and then provide only the tasks appropriate for the OS with the tools installed.
 - Looking into customizable Spin code formatter with features like format on save.

 ### Future directions

-- Task Provider - *studies the current environment and offers to write the tasks for a given P2 project*
 - Spin2/Pasm2 code formatter/beautifier - *allows us to have standard formatting for code we share! (source code could be formatted on each file save)*
 - Snippets for Spin2/Pasm2 (common code sequences which can be added easily to file being edited (e.g., smart pin setup code for given mode/use)
 - Possible Extension Package for P2 (would include all P2 specific extensions)